edlich/SoftwareEngineering/A-THEORETICAL/01-INTRO.md

 ## Excercises

 1. Your friend asks you "what is software engineering?"
 Can you define that in a few sentences?
-2. Why is software quality so important? (a few sentences)
-3. What is software quality for you? (a few sentences)
+2. Why is software quality so important?
+What is software quality for you? (a few sentences)
-4. What are the three biggest problems for you, why software projects go wrong.
+3. What are the three biggest problems for you, why software projects go wrong.
 How would you address these? (>= 9 sentences)
-5. Could you now write / draw the phases of the software life cycle on the blackboard?
-Please memorize and test yourself by noting all phases here.
+4. Could you now write / draw the phases of the software life cycle on the blackboard?
-6. What relation do you have to software engineering?
+5. What relation do you have to software engineering?
 Which areas are you particularly interested in?
-Do some research and send 2-3 links!
+Do some research and send 2 links!
+6. What do they think: how will AI / LLMs impact software engineering?

 Processing time: 30 minutes